alfecjo/picodevfirmware/README.md

 ---

-### 🤖 Project 011 — MQTT reads the chip temperature via ADC and publishes it to a Broker, which receives the information and makes it available to subscribers
+### 🤖 Project 011 — MQTT reads the chip temperature via I2C and publishes it to a Broker, which receives the information and makes it available to subscribers
 [![Project 010](https://img.shields.io/badge/Project_011-mqtt-green?style=for-the-badge)](./project011/mqtt/)

 ---